Facebook's Stock Took A Massive Dive This Week

 Facebook investors had, well, a pretty terrible week.
-Shares closed just below $160 on Friday, a 13% decline after a week of being hammered by the Cambridge Analytica scandal involving the data of 50 million Facebook users.
+Shares closed just below $160 Friday, a 13% decline after a week of being hammered by the Cambridge Analytica scandal involving the data of 50 million Facebook users.

 The company has lost roughly $74 billion in market cap value since last Friday.